 As of version 1.2 of my design the idlers on the X-axis are mounted using dowel pins instead of M5 screws.
 Together with an adequate fitting, that is the proper way to mount bearings/idlers.
 The dowel pins come with an internal thread on one side making assembly easy.
 This mounting method increases the lifetime of the idlers and lowers noise.

 In version 1.2 the printhead was redesigned so that a 40x40x10mm Noctua fan can be mounted.
-The Noctua will replace the E3D hotend fan because latter one is way too noisy and vibrates as hell.
+The Noctua will replace the E3D hotend fan because the latter one is way too noisy and vibrates like hell.
 A new part cooling fan duct makes sure the air mainly cools the part, not the hotend.
-The new parts are ordered.
-We’ll see how they perform.

 Parts List (Basics)